saucelabs/vscode-scriptiq/README.md

 4. Click "Generate" to let ScriptIQ navigate your app on a Sauce Labs real device.
 5. Review the test results and iterate on your test goals as needed.

-Say goodbye to complex scripting languages!
 ScriptIQ brings the power of AI to mobile app testing, making it easier, and more accessible than ever.

 For more information and documentation, please visit the ScriptIQ website (coming soon).